craftcms/docs/docs/commerce/3.x/extend/adjusters.md

 The rest of this page covers discount and shipping adjusters even though there is also a `tax` adjuster type.
 Only one tax adjuster is allowed, but tax adjustments are deeply customizable via [tax engines](tax-engines.md).

 ::: warning
-Adjuster models previously included a `custom` type that’s deprecated.
-This `custom` type will be removed in Commerce 4.
+Adjuster models previously allowed setting the `type` property to any string.
+This been deprecated and only the type values above will be allowed in Commerce 4.
 :::

 ## Registering a New Adjuster